kate102/CV/README.md

 In code and kitchen design there can be a conflict between aesthetic and functionality.
 It is important that both are respected as both are achievable with some thought.
 An ugly but functioning environment is as unsatisfactory as a beautiful solution that only manages a subset of the requirements.

 ##### Thorough Implementer
 All of the roles that I have held have required thorough testing.
-Practical examples are easy to relate to, not testing the under-floor heating before laying the marble floor could be an expensive mistake.
+Practical examples are easy to relate to, not testing the underfloor heating before laying the marble floor could be an expensive mistake.
 Knowing that each part of a development, code or otherwise, has been tested thoroughly makes me calm and confident.

 ##### Enthusiast
 From starting a new project to learning to water ski, I grab every challenge with both hands.